Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Today is the second stage of your hike to Kumano Nachi Taisha (also called Ogumotori-goe, approximately 16 kilometres/5.5 hours).

-After the rest stop you slowly descend into Nachi-san, passing a big parking lot and through a recreational park.
+After the rest stop, you slowly descend into Nachi-san, passing through a big parking lot and a recreational park.
 You finally exit the forest next to Seiganto-ji Temple [Google Maps location] – with a view of Nachi Falls and the three-storied pagoda.

 nachi taisha with old camphor tree